Mesenteric Adenitis – Reasons, Signs, and Treatment

 - Blood tests can be conducted to check the presence and kind of infection.
 In some cases, a range of pathogens or even bacteria can be responsible for this condition.

-- CT or computed tomography scan is another method that uses a powerful x-ray imaging technique, is used for examining the abdomen.
+- ACT or computed tomography scan is another method that uses a powerful x-ray imaging technique to examine the abdomen.

 Treatment for Mesenteric Adenitis

-This condition usually requires no treatment and gets better on its own within a few days after its occurrence.
-However, if the condition occurs because of any kind of bacterial infection, the doctor may prescribe antibiotic medicines.
-Also, sometimes the doctor may prescribe OTC painkillers such as acetaminophen, ibuprofen, etc. However, do not give aspirin to kids for relieving pain as it may sometimes lead to a rare life-threatening condition known as Reye syndrome.
+This condition typically requires no treatment and usually improves on its own within a few days after its onset.
+However, if the condition occurs due to any kind of bacterial infection, the doctor may prescribe antibiotics.
+Also, sometimes the doctor may prescribe OTC painkillers such as acetaminophen, ibuprofen, etc. However, do not give aspirin to kids for relieving pain, as it may sometimes lead to a rare life-threatening condition known as Reye syndrome.

 Home Remedies for Mesenteric Adenitis